-Sales Colleagues can promote Pfizer products at these screenings with an exhibit and display as long as the exhibit and display booth is physically separate and apart from the screening area.
+Field Commercial Colleagues can promote Pfizer products at these screenings with an exhibit and display as long as the exhibit and display booth is physically separate and apart from the screening area.
 Again, however, no ROI-type analysis can be tied to the screening event.

 Screenings offered to the public must be advertised and open to the community at large.
 This means the screening should have a broad, community audience and should not be targeted to members of any particular group.
 This does not mean that an entire city must be invited or that the event must be advertised in a city newspaper.
 However, the public screening must be advertised in a broad manner and not merely at a particular hospital or in particular medical offices.
-All advertising and publicity materials must be approved by the relevant product RC or the PCA RC.
+All advertising and publicity materials for the screening event must be approved by the relevant Medical Review Committee (MRC).